techidaily/site-windows11/source/_posts/the-5-best-practices-for-using-wsl-2-on-windows-10-and-11.md

  The Windows Terminal can support multiple shells, such as PowerShell, WSL 2, and Command Prompt.
 It also offers several productivity features, including multiple tabs, a search bar, and split panes; you can even customize the terminal’s appearance to your liking.

  Since the Windows Terminal is an open-source project, you can rest assured that the community will continuously improve it for enhanced user experience.
-And if you fall in love with it, check out the[best Windows terminal tips, tricks, and shortcuts](https://www.makeuseof.com/windows-terminal-tips-tricks-shortcuts/) .
+And if you fall in love with it, check out the [best Windows terminal tips, tricks, and shortcuts](https://www.makeuseof.com/windows-terminal-tips-tricks-shortcuts/) .

 ## 2\.
 Integrate Visual Studio Code